Building a Cost-Effective Power Protection Strategy for your Data Center

 - The problems and risks are intensifying.
 Today’s storage systems, servers and network devices use components so miniaturized that they falter and fail under power conditions earlier-generation equipment easily withstood.

-- Generators and surge suppressors aren’t enough.
+- Generators and surge suppressors are not enough.
 Generators can keep systems operational during a utility outage, but they take time to startup and provide no protection from power spikes and other electrical disturbances.
-Surge suppressors help with power spikes but not with issues like power loss, under-voltage and brownout conditions.
+Surge suppressors help with power spikes but not with issues like power loss, under-voltage and brownout conditions.\

 - Availability is everything these days.
 Once, IT played a supporting role in the enterprise.
 These days it’s absolutely central to how most companies compete and win.
 When IT systems are down, core business processes quickly come to a standstill.